blacksmithgu/obsidian-dataview/docs/fields.md

 - `file.mtime`: The date that the file was last modified (a date).
 - `file.tags`: An array of all tags in the note.
 Subtags are broken down by each level, so `#Tag/1/A` will be stored in the array as `[#Tag, #Tag/1, #Tag/1/A]`.

-If the file has a date inside it's title (of form `yyyy-mm-dd` or `yyyymmdd`), it also obtains the following attributes:
+If the file has a date inside its title (of form `yyyy-mm-dd` or `yyyymmdd`), it also has the following attributes:

 - `file.day`: The date contained in the file title (a date).